 So, step away from electronics at night and take quiet time to embrace your inner life and surroundings.
 Enjoy nature, speak face to face with a friend and please don’t look at your phone when dining or conversing.

-Last year, a Swedish study found that young people who used technology heavily had a pronounced risk for mental health problems like depression, stress and sleep disorders.
+A Swedish study found that young people who used technology heavily had a pronounced risk for mental health problems like depression, stress and sleep disorders.

 Other research has suggested that social media does not have its intended effect of drawing us together.
 Rather, it makes us lonely, jaded, jealous and mentally unhealthy.